pierrediedhiou/cybersecurity-journey/glossary.md

 - **Shellcode** — Small, position-independent machine code typically used as a payload in exploitation.
 Can be analyzed by CAPA to identify capabilities
+- **Static Analysis** — Analyzing a file without executing it, examining its code, strings, imports and structure.
+Safer than dynamic analysis as the malware never runs
+- **Sysinternals Suite** — A collection of advanced Windows system utilities developed by Microsoft for monitoring, diagnosing and troubleshooting Windows systems.
+Commonly used in malware analysis and incident response
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to